m-abdelgawad/ETL-pipeline-and-data-modeling-with-Postgres/readme.md

-# ETL Pipeline Project - Data Modeling with Postgres
+# ETL Pipeline and Data Modeling with Postgres

 > This project was a milestone in my journey to study the Data Engineer Nanodegree (provided by Udacity) which I am currently enrolled in.